pdbayes/Logic-Circuit-Simulator/README.md

  * Checkout with git
  * `npm install`
- * Open VS Code and start compilation in watch mode
+ * Open VS Code and start TypeScript compilation in watch mode
- * `npm run watch-pack` to build the bundle
+ * `npm run esbuild-watch` to build the bundle
  * `npm run server` to serve locally for testing